 GWP reached €15,744 thousand as at 31 December 2019, a 109.4% increase over the previous year.
-In only two years of activity, Vivaz, Linea Directa's new Health insurance brand, has reached almost 70,000 clients (a 111% increase) and it is already a dynamic player in a mature and very
+In only two years of activity, Vivaz, Linea Directa's new Health insurance brand, has reached almost 70,000 clients (a 111% increase) and it is already a dynamic player in a mature and very concentrated market, despite being subject to minimum necessary economies of scale.
+The number of policies increased by 110.8%, whereas average premium decreased by 25.9% for new business yet with an increase of 10.1% at renewal.

-The Company provisioned for the first time to unexpired risks in an amount of ε 6,115 thousand in 2019, by means of a regulatory reserve that covers any insufficient premiums known at the end of each financial year.
-It is considered for premium to be insufficient when technical results are negative for two consecutive years.
-Changes in the provision for unearned premiums for direct insurance and ceded reinsurance stood at ε (2,743) thousand and ε 1,057 thousand, respectively.
-As per the above, premiums allocated for the year, net of reinsurance, decreased to ε 748 thousand.
+The Company provisioned for the first time to unexpired risks in an amount of $\notin 6,115$ thousand in 2019, by means of a regulatory reserve that covers any insufficient premiums known at the end of each financial year.
+It is considered for premium to be insufficient when technical results\ are negative for two consecutive years.
+Changes in the provision for unearned premiums for direct insurance and ceded reinsurance stood at $\notin (2,743)$ thousand and $\notin 1,057$ thousand, respectively.
+As per the above, premiums allocated for the year, net of reinsurance, decreased to $\notin 748$ thousand.

-Incurred claims for the year reached $\[Epsilon]$ 7,856 thousand, an increase of 174.1%, whereas net operating expenses increased by 49.4% reaching $\[Epsilon]$ 9,085 thousand.
-Technical result resulted in a loss of $\[Epsilon]$ 16,346 thousand (a loss of $\[Epsilon]$ 10,231 excluding the aforementioned provisioning).
+Incurred claims for the year reached $\notin$ 7,856 thousand, an increase of 174.1%, whereas net operating expenses increased by 49.4% reaching $\notin$ 9,085 thousand.
+Technical result\ resulted in a loss of $\notin$ 16,346 thousand (a loss of $\notin$ 10,231 excluding the aforementioned provisioning).